inf380p/fall2021/_posts/elliott/2020-10-28-code-talks-diversity.md

 Next up: Blackjack

+Some topics to consider during your 3-4 minute code talk:

+- History and organization of your code
+- Features of your program
+- How your process (e.g. milestones) changed
+- What would you do if you were to **keep going** on this program?

 # Diversity & Inclusion in Programming: Group Discussion

 You have a new superpower.
-SILSHack for good!
+Hack for good!

 The readings for today